-The Parent Company completed in 2005 its residential subdivision project in Iloilo called Chateaux Geneva.
+In 2005, the Parent Company completed its residential subdivision project in Iloilo called Chateaux Geneva.
 This project is a joint operation project with Pacific Rehouse Corporation (PRC), an affiliate, by which they share on the net saleable areas of the joint venture property in accordance with their sharing agreement.